raycg/Open-Research-Playbook/templates/C-verification-report.md

 Research is complete only when knowledge can be transferred to the next researcher.

-Verification confirms whether the incoming researcher can:

-* Understand the research contribution.
-* Reproduce the experimental results.
-* Continue the research independently.
+Verification should not begin with the source code or research package.

+Instead, the incoming researcher should first understand the research from the **defense slides** and **paper**, then verify whether the reported contributions can be reproduced.

 ---